 • SPD: Sensory Processing Disorder

-While our Instagram handle and Lead with ADHD program only has one of those in the name, we’ll touch on other aspects of neurodiversity in leadership.
-Whether to highlight our similarities or celebrate differences, we hope to share things you experience and help you best advocate for yourself at work and beyond.
+Whether to highlight similarities or celebrate differences, we hope to share things to help you understand your experience, help you advocate for yourself at work, and become the neuroinclusive leader you can be!
 Mullins Professional Group can help.
 Reach out, and let’s chat!